-Django is a free, open-source web framework written in the most popular programming language and used by millions of developers every year.
-Its popularity is due to its friendliness to both beginners and advanced programmer with lots of python libraries and support.
+How to install django in ubuntu.
+Django is a free, open-source web framework written in the most popular python programming language and used by millions of developers every year.
+Its popularity is due to its friendliness to both beginners and advanced programmers with lots of python libraries and support.
 Django is secure and robust enough to be used by the largest websites in the internet world like Instagram, Pinterest, Bitbucket, Mozilla, Disqus.
 It is also flexible enough to be a good choice for early-stage startups and prototyping personal projects.

 Install Python and Pip3

 Here you are going to setup your own Django Environment on your computer in very easy instructions.
-This tutorial can be followed by Ubuntu, Windows and Mac user.
+This tutorial can be followed by Ubuntu, Windows and Mac users.

 We can install Python and Pip3 using following commands